 - i.
 Physical Therapy is the diagnosis and management of movement dysfunction and the enhancement of physical and functional abilities. - ii.
 Occupational Therapy is the diagnosis, assessment and management of functional limitations intended to assist adults to regain, maintain, develop and build skills that are important for independence, functioning and health. - iii.
 Speech Language Therapy services preserve speech fluency, voice, verbal, written language, auditory comprehension, cognition, swallowing dysfunction, oral pharyngeal or laryngeal and sensor motor competencies.
 Speech Language Pathology is also used when a SDCB member requires the use of an augmentative communication device.
-Based upon therapy goals, services may be delivered in an integrated natural setting, clinical setting or in a group. - iv.
-A signed therapy referral for treatment must be obtained from the SDCB member's primary care physician.
-The referral will include frequency, estimated duration of therapy, and treatment/procedures to be rendered.
+Based upon therapy goals, services may be delivered in an integrated natural setting, clinical setting or in a group.

-i.
-Physical Therapy:

-- a.
-Diagnostic activities to determine the dysfunction of physical and functional activities; - b.
-Activities to increase, maintain or reduce the loss of functional skills; - Treat specific condition(s) clinically related an SDCB member's qualifying condition or disability; - d.
-Activities to support the SDCB member's health and safety needs; and - e.
-Identify, implement and train on therapeutic strategies to support the SDCB member, family and/or staff in the home setting or other environments as addressed in the SDCB care plan.

-ii.
-Occupational Therapy

-- a.
-Diagnostic activities to determine skills assessment and treatment; - b.
-Write treatment program to improve one's ability to perform daily tasks;
+- i.
+Physical Therapy: - 1.
+Diagnostic activities to determine the dysfunction of physical and functional activities; - 2.
+Activities to increase, maintain or reduce the loss of functional skills; - 3.
+Treat specific condition(s) clinically related an SDCB member's qualifying condition or disability; - 4.
+Activities to support the SDCB member's health and safety needs; and - 5.
+Identify, implement and train on therapeutic strategies to support the SDCB member, family and/or staff in the home setting or other environments as addressed in the SDCB care plan. - ii.
+Occupational Therapy - 1.
+Diagnostic activities to determine skills assessment and treatment; - 2.
+Write treatment program to improve one's ability to perform daily tasks:

-- c.
-Comprehensive home, employment and/or volunteer sites evaluations with adaptation recommendations; - d.
-Provide guidance to family members and caregivers; - e.
-Make assistive technology recommendations and provide usage training for SDCB members, family and staff; and - f.
+- 3. Comprehensive home, employment and/or volunteer sites evaluations with adaptation recommendations; - 4.
+Provide guidance to family members and caregivers; - 5.
+Make assistive technology recommendations and provide usage training for SDCB members, family and staff; and - 6.
 Identify, implement and train on therapeutic strategies to support the SDCB member, family and/or staff in the home setting or other environments as addressed in the SDCB care plan.